ProzorroUKR/openprocurement.api/docs/source/tutorial.rst

 You can view all changes:

+.. include:: tutorial/view-all-contract-changes.http
-.. :code:
+   :code:

-All changes are present on the contract view.
+All changes are also listed on the contract view.

+.. include:: tutorial/view-contract.http
+   :code:

 Completing contract
 -------------------